PHOTO VIDEO OF BLACK MELANESIAN BLONDES

 African American Women In History: Black Girls With Blonde Hair - From The 1950s To Now

-BLONDE HAIR HAS BECOME THE HOTTEST look for black women celebrities.
-But far from being new, the color has a long history amongst African American females.
+BLONDE HAIR IS THE HOTTEST look for black female recording artists.
+But far from being new, the color has a long history amongst African American women.
 By Ben Arogundade.
+[Sept.14.2016]

 BLACK WOMEN BLONDE HAIR

 In 2012 they analysed DNA samples from the indigenous Solomon Islanders of the South Pacific, who typically have some of the darkest skin pigments outside of Africa, and where up to 10 per cent of the population possess naturally blonde curly hair — the highest proportion outside Europe.
 Bustamante and his team analysed a series of saliva samples from 43 blonde and 42 dark-haired Solomon Islanders.
 They discovered a gene called TYPR1 that only occurred in the blonde-haired individuals.
 Crucially, this gene is distinct from the one that produces blonde hair in Europeans.
 It is thought to have cropped up around 10,000 years ago, and is likely to be the same gene that accounts for blonde hair amongst the Fijian population and other peoples within the South Pacific region.

 “Before this, everybody would have thought blonde hair evolved once in humans,” said Bustamante.
 “This tells us we can’t really assume that even these common mutations are common across different human populations.
 Non-European populations are critical to study to find mutations that may be underlying the vast phenotypic variation of humans.”